eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 the PID Provider or Attestation Provider:

-1. In the first place, the Relying Party can always decide to trust the User authentication mechanisms implemented by the WSCD (see [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation)).
+1. In the first place, the Relying Party can always decide to trust the User authentication mechanisms implemented by the WSCA/WSCD (see [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation)).
-This means that the Relying Party trusts that the the WSCD has properly authenticated the User before allowing the User to present the attributes.
+This means that the Relying Party trusts that the the WSCA/WSCD has properly authenticated the User before allowing the User to present the attributes.
 Note
 that:

-    - This trust is not based on the outcome of any verification by the Relying Party but on a a-priori trust in (in particular) the certified WSCD that is part of the Wallet Unit.
+    - This trust is not based on the outcome of any verification by the Relying Party but on a a-priori trust in (in particular) the certified WSCA/WSCD that is part of the Wallet Unit.
     - Using this method implies that Relying Parties also trust device binding, as described in [Section 6.6.3.8](#6638-relying-party-instance-verifies-device-binding).
- The Relying Party Instance in fact first verifies that the PID or attestation is bound to a WSCD trusted by the PID Provider or Attestation Provider, and then trusts that the WSCD has properly authenticated the User.
+ The Relying Party Instance in fact first verifies that the PID or attestation is bound to a WSCA/WSCD trusted by the PID Provider or Attestation Provider, and then trusts that the WSCA/WSCD has properly authenticated the User.
-    - As a matter of fact, this User binding method will always be carried out, since the WSCD must authenticate its User when asking for User approval for presenting any attributes, and since device binding is also mandatory.
+    - As a matter of fact, this User binding method will always be carried out, since the WSCA/WSCD must authenticate its User when asking for User approval for presenting any attributes, and since device binding is also mandatory.

 2. In addition, in some cases, if a Relying Party does not want to only trust